Cheezmeister/www.luchenlabs.com/src/content/lp/hello_world_over_http.c.md

 For most of 2023 and 2024 I have been gainfully under-employed.
 That is, despite running a small business that nets around a thousand bucks a month, while also working on a small team, offering generous equity (but no funding), I continue to seek a _third_ gig where I have the privilege of contributing to society while earning a modest living.

 One interesting fellow, presumably named Frank Stanley, put out this tempting call for [proposals][1] that included, in the application process, `a hello world program that doesn't use printf or iostreams`.
 I thought that was a pretty neat filter criterion, and a good exercise for me on its own merits.
-Yeah, that surprised me, too.

 [1]: https://news.ycombinator.com/item?id=40846857

 I first asked the internet, [here](https://www.perplexity.ai/search/write-a-basic-http-webserver-i-99XdilJ9S5WtmLxIFlDeCQ#0).
 I could have stopped there, because what it emitted worked just as intended with no modifications.
+(Yeah, that surprised me, too.)

 Instead, to prove I'm not an impostor, and in the hopes of supporting the next generation of low-level programmers, as [the old guard retires][2], I explain it in excruciating detail.